Surdano/Blockchain_Ledger/README.md

 ---
 ## Installation Guide:

-This web application was built with Python 3.7 in VScode.
-If the User wants to interact with the Streamlit application, first install the following  :
+To run this web application the user must install Streamlit using the following code in the terminal:

 ```pip install streamlit```